SiyiP/linked-blog-starter-md/11 HEENT/SFP Superficial Face; Facial Nerve_Reaves.md

 2. greater petrosal N will run pas thits
 3. passes laterally and anteriorly into the facial canal in petrous part of tempora bone **with the geniculate ganglion**
 4. geniculate - a sharp bend here, and then **without synapsing, the facial nerve just passes thru this**
-5. anteriorlly and laterall bt cochlea + semicircular canals posteriorly in facial canal = medial wall of the tympanic cavity inf in fcial canal - posterior tympanic cavity wall nerve to stapedius muscle =
+5. anteriorlly and laterally bt cochlea + semicircular canals posteriorly in facial canal = medial wall of the tympanic cavity inf in fcial canal - posterior tympanic cavity wall nerve to stapedius muscle =